reqbeam/reqbeam/docs/KEYBOARD_SHORTCUTS.md

 # Keyboard Shortcuts

-Postmind provides keyboard shortcuts to help you work faster and more efficiently.
+Reqbeam provides keyboard shortcuts to help you work faster and more efficiently.
 All shortcuts work on both Windows/Linux (using `Ctrl`) and macOS (using `Cmd`).

 ## Quick Actions